tendermint/tendermint/spec/consensus/proposer-based-timestamp/pbts-sysmodel_002_draft.md

 - At real time `t` there is at least one correct process `p` which clock marks `C_p(t)` with `|C_p(t) - t| <= ACCURACY`

-Then, through [PBTS-CLOCK-PRECISION] we can extend this relation of clock times with real time to every correct process, which will have a clock with accuracy bound by `ACCURACY + PRECISION`.
+Then, through [PBTS-CLOCK-PRECISION.0] we can extend this relation of clock times with real time to every correct process, which will have a clock with accuracy bound by `ACCURACY + PRECISION`.
 But, for the sake of simpler specification we can assume that the `PRECISION`,